mattermost/docs/source/process/feature-release.md

 1. Release Manager:
     - Post this checklist in Release Checklist channel
-    - Verify all items in the last posted release checklist are complete, if not alert the Release Manager
+    - Verify all items in the last posted release checklist are complete
     - Schedule a release retrospective meeting, to be held within five days from the release
     - Prepare and post [release metrics](https://docs.google.com/spreadsheets/d/1Aoj4OTaWoyrKIcQNiHH1MVoRG51T20Y_0w2tg5oVw-M/edit#gid=825551144)
     - Review and update [company roadmap](https://about.mattermost.com/direction/) with which major features made it into the release